WildlifeConservationSocietyCI/dem_patch/README.md

 # DEM Patch Tool
 ## Description
-   **DEM Patch** creates a new using arcpy Topo To Raster, but constrains the base DEM at the perimeter of the AOI.
+   **DEM Patch** is a wrapper function based on the arcpy Topo To Raster Tool.
+The output DEM is calculated using height adjustment points and constrained to the base DEM at the perimeter of a specified AOI.

 ## Inputs
  - base DEM
  - patch polygon (.shp)
  - height adjustment points (.shp)